n0ur/testing/README.md

 You start with the fundementals, with the most basic ideas.

 It is very important not to overwhelm one's self with concepts and ideas.
+It is enough to tackle one idea at a time, till one masters it.
 Testing one basic principle at a time.